Eshco93/dxlAPRS-SHUE/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/34800304/221045155-69727295-3bed-4c95-a812-f56f5dd30520.png"></p>

 The APRS packages received from udpbox via UDP are stored in a queue.
 The stored packages are then processed once at a time, which involves parsing the data, checking for possible errors and reformatting the telemetry data to the [SondeHub Telemetry Format](https://github.com/projecthorus/sondehub-infra/wiki/SondeHub-Telemetry-Format).
 The reformatted telemetry data is again stored in a queue, waiting for upload to the SondeHub database.
 The upload takes place at fixed time intervals (See section [6.](https://github.com/Eshco93/dxlAPRS-SHUE#6-running-the-dxlaprs-sondehub-uploader-extension)).
 When an upload is performed, all the telemetry data currently in the queue is uploaded at once.
-Another completely independent process handles the upload of the station data, which also takes place at fixed time intervals (See section [6.](https://github.com/Eshco93/dxlAPRS-SHUE#6-running-the-dxlaprs-sondehub-uploader-extension)).
-Receiving, processing, telemetry uploading and station uploading are all performed by concurrently running threads.
+Another completely independent process handles the upload of the station information, which also takes place at fixed time intervals (See section [6.](https://github.com/Eshco93/dxlAPRS-SHUE#6-running-the-dxlaprs-sondehub-uploader-extension)).
+Receiving, processing, telemetry uploading and station information uploading are all performed by concurrently running threads.
 ## Setup
 This section will guide you through the setup of dxlAPRS-SHUE.
 ### 1. Prerequisites